 Romaji: Ano hito no mama ni au tame ni / Ima hitori ressha ni notta no

-🗣 Japanese Insight: Literal meaning: To meet that person's "Mama," I have now boarded a train alone.
-This opening line immediately sets the stage for the narrative.
+🗣 Japanese Insight: This opening line immediately sets the stage for the narrative.
 In Japanese, the word "Mama" here carries a very strategic and witty resonance.
 Normally, involving a parent in a conflict between adult lovers is considered a near-taboo act.
 However, the protagonist deliberately chooses this path.
 This demonstrates her cool, calculated wit; she knows that his "ultimate nemesis" is his mother.
 The expression "boarded a train alone" captures both the momentum of rushing out of the house in a fit of anger and a lonely, firm determination for the journey.
-It instantly pulls the listener in as the protagonist of the story.

 2. たそがれせまる 街並や車の流れ 横目で追い越して